SOP Document and Record Control

 |ISO 13485:2016 Section||Document Section|

 This whole template assumes that you’re using Google Drive and Google Docs for your QMS.
 If you’re using something else, then.. good luck.
 Just kidding.
 You need to customize it, of course.
-There’s specialized QMS software out there which makes some of these tasks easier and lots of other tasks harder :)
+There’s specialized QMS software out there which makes some of these tasks easier and lots of other tasks harder :) Make sure to describe somewhere (ideally in this first paragraph), in which tool your QMS documents will be managed and stored.

 Documents are expected to change over time, whereas records are created once and not altered significantly afterwards.